 We may earn money from the companies or products mentioned in this post, as there may be affiliate links included below.
 For more information, see our disclosure policy.

 To finish up the year, I thought I’d focus today’s post on looking ahead and considering how to make the most of the blank slate that comes with January 1st.
 In my last post, I created a guiding list of questions for any teacher that wants to reflect on the past semester before the next one begins.
 Today, I go over my top four tips for leading a healthy and balanced life in the new year.
-I’ve also created a new digital planner for 2019.
+I’ve also created a new digital planner for the new year.

 Today, I go over my top four tips for leading a healthy and balanced life in the new year.
 Click To Tweet

 Work routines are often built-in in office jobs.
 For teachers, though, the work hours outside of the classroom can be designed in many ways.
 Consider, then, what kind of work routine you think will work best for you.
 Not just what routine will allow you to get all your work done, but what routine will allow you to get your work done in a way that won’t negatively affect your physical and mental health.
 Part of creating that routine involves considering how you spent all your time in any given day.
 Here are some routines you might consider making: